Recollections of my first few dives

 March 3, 2017 | Posted in: Dive Reports

 I did my basic scuba course test dive at Port Noarlunga jetty on 4th February 1978.
+(Strangely, my certificate is dated the day before – 3rd Feb.)
 It was the first time that I had used scuba in the sea.
 Wayne Farquhar was apparently one of the dive instructors on my course.
 I knew Wayne from my job at Harris Scarfe Ltd. Wayne heard that I kept marine aquaria and came to see them at my home.
 He told me about MARIA (SA) of which he was President and invited me to join them for a dive the day after my test dive at Noarlunga.
 That dive was held at The Bluff at Victor Harbor.
-It was a ‘research’ dive involving recording transects.
+It was a ‘research’ dive involving recording sighting on quadrats.
 There were nine divers that day, including Wayne and myself.

 Me diving in Ewens Ponds in later years

 Two weeks later, I participated in a MARIA dive at Myponga Beach.
 Once again, nine divers took part.
 I believe that we did a rock entry and went on quite a long swim.
 My fourth dive was a night dive at Glenelg jetty.
 I bought a dive torch especially for the dive.
 I was buddied up with a 14-year old boy who, like myself, had never done a night dive before.
 We lost our bearings a little and my torch flooded.